Hawai‘i Cesspool Prioritization Tool

 How to Use the HCPT

-1) Click the link above to launch the results application
+1. Click the blue button above to launch the tool.

 What are the Priority Areas?